demergent-labs/azle/the_azle_book/src/reference_http/environment_variables.md

 ## AZLE_USE_DOCKERFILE

-Set this to `true` to force Azle to build the image locally from the internal Dockerfile instead of attempting to download the image.
+Set this to `true` to force Azle to build the container image locally from the internal Dockerfile instead of attempting to download the container image.

 ## AZLE_VERBOSE